16 Simple Ways to Stop Wasting Food and Slice Your Grocery Budget

 Yup, peels and ends from scraps of beets, spinach and lemons can be made into permanent fabric dye that could double as watercolor paint.

 16. Life’s a Garden… Dig It!

 Even the brownest thumbs can turn green.
 Try regrowing your food scraps, and see what happens.
 Put seeds in the backyard, or try sprouting them over a cup of water.

 It’s simple math: Buying less food means more money in your pocket.

 But with a few small adjustments and active intentions of how to better store, buy and cook food, you can start a ripple effect that will save time, money and food in the long run.

-Stephanie Bolling is a staff writer at The Penny Hoarder.
-Her cat never wastes any food.
+Stephanie Bolling is a former staff writer at The Penny Hoarder.
+Freelancer Michele Becker contributed to this post.